spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ## Get Started

-Once a system administrator registers Nutanix with Palette, the PCG is installed, and your Nutanix cloud account is added, you can deploy a cluster to Nutanix by using Palette.
-Check out the [Deploy a Cluster with Palette](../../public-cloud/deploy-k8s-cluster.md) tutorial to get started.
+Learn how to deploy a cluster to Nutanix by using Palette.
+Check out the [Deploy a Cluster with Palette](../../public-cloud/deploy-k8s-cluster.md). tutorial to get started.

 The section below describes the workflow to register Nutanix with Palette and deploy a cluster.